39.5″W x 61.5″H

 This large, limited edition lithograph by visionary fashion illustrator René Gruau (1909-2004) comes from the “Les Girls Suite” collection, in which Gruau depicts female figures cloaking themselves against the printed background of the lithographic paper.
 Rendered in cyan, Gruau depicts this figure with a large hat, sensually looking over her shoulder at the viewer.
 Framed in a tall, fabric-wrapped frame with black trim, this lithograph is signed by Gruau in the lower right corner of the print.

-Two other lithographs from this series are available, each sold separately.
+One other lithograph from this series is available, sold separately.

 About the Artist: